Help your club members record and share their favorite memories of this year’s club and recall all they’ve learned about Jesus.

 Help kids use the layout below to take pictures for a photo book or slideshow that recaps their Pioneer Clubs year.
 Bring in digital or printed pictures that you’ve already taken of club.
 These can be incorporated with the new ones you take at this party.

-If you decide to make a photo book, 20 pages is the average length, so the layout below lists 20 pages.
+If you decide to make a photo book, 20 pages are the average length, so the layout below lists 20 pages.
 If multiple photos are suggested, simply put them all on the same page.
 Keep an eye out for photo book companies running specials and order enough copies so that each child receives a book.
 These would make great gifts for leaders as well!

 If you’re doing a slideshow, spread the suggestions of multiple photos out to multiple slides.
 Invite parents next week and put on a show.